-- Stormwater upgrades will reduce run-off and improve water quality and health of the catchment; - Natural assets (including riparian vegetation) are to be maintained and restored for their cultural and biodiversity values; - Cumulative environmental impacts have been considered and measures implemented to reduce impacts on the catchment including energy efficient design and water capture and reuse; - The development has been designed to meet recommended flood levels; - The visual quality of the site from waterways will be improved through high quality and best practice design; - The creation of new view corridors through the development to the water will be provided; - Care will be taken to avoid or minimise disturbance of acid sulphate soils; - Public access to and along the foreshore will be increased, maintained and improved whilst minimising impacts on riparian vegetation and waterways; - Access to recreational use of waterways will be improved with potential for the provision of a floating pontoon/ wharf for public boats; - Replacement of incompatible use (industrial adjacent to waterway); and - Recognition of heritage items and conservation/ interpretation in the design of landscapes and buildings.
+- Stormwater upgrades will reduce run-off and improve water quality and health of the catchment; - Natural assets (including riparian vegetation) are to be maintained and restored for their cultural and biodiversity values; - Cumulative environmental impacts have been considered and measures implemented to reduce impacts on the catchment including energy efficient design and water capture and reuse; - The development has been designed to meet recommended flood levels; - The visual quality of the site from waterways will be improved through high quality and best practice design; - The creation of new view corridors through the development to the water will be provided; - Care will be taken to avoid or minimise disturbance of acid sulphate soils; - Public access to the foreshore will be increased; - Replacement of incompatible use (industrial adjacent to waterway); and - Recognition of heritage items and conservation/ interpretation in the design of landscapes.
 Public art will celebrate and inform residents and visitors of the site's many and varied past uses.

-75. STATE ENVIRONMENTAL PLANNING POLICY (MAJOR DEVELOPMENT) 2005
+7.7 STATE ENVIRONMENTAL PLANNING POLICY (MAJOR DEVELOPMENT) 2005